How to import or move fish for human consumption to the UK.

 Find out more about moving qualifying goods from Northern Ireland to the rest of the UK.

-Containerised fish imports to the UK
+Freight imports of fish to the UK

 Imports or movements of fish from: